tracim/tracim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a new feature
-title: ""
+title: "Feat:"
-labels: to sort, enhancement
+labels: to sort
 assignees: ""
 ---